-Category Reference Species Description Notes Zeppelzauer Elephants (1) Learned color model and SVM for (1) Algorithm is claimed to by inse et al. (body) foreground-background color classifi- sitive to pose variation, lighting, a [Zep13] cation number of individuals - (2) Optical-flow based tracking (2) Algorithm would fail for gray-sc (3) Post-processing to decrease number and infrared video footage often u of false positives for animal monitoring Table 4: Overview of state-of-the-art algorithms for animal detection in images and vid eo footage.
+Category Reference Species Description Notes Zeppelzauer et al. [Zep13] Elephants (body) (1) Learned color model and SVM for foreground-background color classification (2) Optical-flow based tracking (3) Post-processing to decrease number of false positives (1) Algorithm is claimed to by insensitive to pose variation, lighting, and number of individuals(2) Algorithm would fail for gray-scale and infrared video footage often used for animal monitoring

+Table 4: Overview of state-of-the-art algorithms for animal detection in images and video footage.